-The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities 1 such as gardening for mental health conditions; active transport such as bicycle schemes.
-This is commonly known as social prescribing in the UK.
-Environmental impact of surgical healthcare on planetary health and the climate crisis, and how 1 can it be mitigated The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry 1 powdered inhalers over metered dose inhalers.
-Waste production within healthcare clinics and strategies for reducing waste in clinical activities 1 (e.g. single use items in the inpatient or outpatient setting) Score explanation: 1.
-The co-benefits of avoiding over-medicalisation and over-treatment are covered in the 1st BA year (introductory block) in the field "Everyday medical practice" as well as in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system".
-2. The issue of pharmaceuticals detected in groundwater and treated wastewater is addressed in the lecture "Introduction to Planetary Health" in the introductory block in the 1st BA study year.
-The CO2 footprint of pharmaceuticals as well as medical actions to promote sustainable drug prescribing and reduce the discard of pharmaceuticals are covered in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system".
-3. To our knowledge, the topic of social prescribing is not yet covered explicitly.
-4. Resource consumption and waste of surgical healthcare is only briefly addressed in the lecture "Introduction to Planetary Health" in the introductory block in the 1st BA study year by showing a video.
-5. The global warming potential of anaesthetic gases is addressed in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system".
+- 1. The co-benefits of avoiding over-medicalisation and over-treatment are covered in the 1st BA year (introductory block) in the field "Everyday medical practice" as well as in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system". - 2.
+The issue of pharmaceuticals detected in groundwater and treated wastewater, the CO2 footprint of pharmaceuticals as well as medical actions to promote sustainable drug prescribing and reduce the discard of pharmaceuticals are covered in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system". - 3.
+The topic of social prescribing is covered in the family medicine module "individual tutoring" in the 1st MA year (slides addressed to students, background information addressed to all tutors) and in the seminar "Sustainability in the healthcare system"(2nd MA year, Public Health seminar). - 4.
+Resource consumption and waste of surgical healthcare is only briefly addressed in the lecture "Introduction to Planetary Health" in the introductory block in the 1st BA study year by showing a video, but is not covered in greater detail. - 5.
+The global warming potential of anaesthetic gases is addressed in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system".
 Abolishing N2O and desflurane in anaesthesia is mentioned as a measure to reduce the GHG footprint.
-6. The impact of classic inhalers on the healthcare carbon footprint and the substitutability by powder inhalers with less environmental impact is only briefly addressed in the seminar "Sustainability in the healthcare system" in the 2nd MA year.
-The topic should be covered in the thematic block respiration as well.
-Waste production and strategies to reduce waste in clinical activities are covered in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system" as well as in the elective course "Green Hospital - Sustainability in Healthcare"
+The elective project "Green Hospital" covers GHG emissions of the healthcare sector in greater detail. - 6.
+The impact of classic inhalers on the healthcare carbon footprint and the substitutability of powder inhalers with less environmental impact is addressed in the lecture "COPD" in the Ist MA year (thematic block "Respiration") - 7.
+Waste production and strategies to reduce waste in clinical activities are covered in the 2nd MA year (Public Health seminar) in the seminar "Sustainability in the healthcare system" as well as in the elective course "Green Hospital Sustainability in Healthcare" for MA students.